-- 6. Does the policy/practice contribute to advancing equality of opportunity2?
+- 6. Update 2016: All reasonable adjustments available during core hours were available during this weekend and the extended opening hours were communicated by a variety of methods. - 7.
+Does the policy/practice contribute to advancing equality of opportunity?
 Will it help to: - remove or minimise disadvantage - meet the needs of different equality groups - encourage increased participation of particular groups - take account of disabled people's impairments?

-Users in all 9 of the protected characteristics will have extended access to our service which should reduce disadvantage and help meet the needs of particular groups and increase participation. .
+Users in all 9 of the protected characteristics will have extended access to our service which should reduce disadvantage and help meet the needs of particular groups and increase participation.